jmagman/flutter-wiki/Triage.md

   * `passed secondary triage`: The issue has been examined by at least one of the triage teams and has been given an appropriate team label for further action.
   * `will need additional triage`: Assign this if you don't know how to route it to a team.

-If any of the labels prefixed with "a:" apply to the issue, add those labels.
-If the bug is specific to a particular platform, consider adding one of the "platform-*" labels.
-If it's specific to running on a desktop platform, include "a: desktop" as well.
-If it's an issue involving integrating Flutter as a library into an existing mobile application, add `a: existing-apps`.

-Add any of the applicable "severe: *" labels; typically only one will apply but sometimes `severe: regression` will apply in conjunction with one of the others.

-If it's a very serious bug that should block releases, consider adding the `P0` label as well.
-This label is reserved for build breaks, regressions in metrics, issues causing data loss for end users, etc. that would effectively block us from shipping tip of tree to users.

-If it seems to affect a lot of people but doesn't quite rise to the level of a release blocker, add the `customer: crowd` label (which means it affects many people) and then either the `P1` label (if it's blocking people) or the `P2` label (if it's not blocking people but is nonetheless serious).
-This will flag the bug for consideration during weekly triage (see the second section of this document).
-For more details on the "crowd" designation, see [[Issue Hygiene]].

-If it's an issue that is repeatedly frustrating developers when using non-experimental Flutter features (e.g. performing mobile app builds, dealing with text input, using supported IDEs), and is widespread, add `a: annoyance`.
-If unsure, consult with DevRel (filiph@).

-If it's something that looks trivial to fix, add the `easy fix` label.

-Finally, label the issue based on what area of the project the bug relates to:
+Label the issue based on what area of the project the bug relates to:

 <!--ALL-LABELS-->
-- If it's a documentation bug, add one of the labels with the "d:" prefix.
 - If it's a bug with the underlying engine, add `engine`  and optionally one of the bugs with the "e:" prefix.
-Consider one of the bugs with the "dependency" prefix if the bug is related to one of those areas.
-- If it's a bug with the Flutter framework, add `framework` and optionally one of the bugs with the "f:" prefix.
+- If it's a bug with the Flutter framework, add `framework` and optionally one of the bugs with the "f:" prefix, especially:
-   - If it's specific to Material widgets or the Gallery, include the `f: material` label.
+   - If it's specific to Material widgets, include the `f: material` label.
    - If it's specific to iOS widgets, include the `f: cupertino` label.
 - If it's a bug with plugins, add `plugin` and optionally one of the labels with the "p:" prefix.
 - If it's a bug with packages, add `package` and optionally one of the labels with the "p:" prefix.